mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2019-05-01: Specify a document or pipeline for commands with updates in server 4.2+.
 * 2019-02-20: Mark the `request` field of `BulkWriteError` as NOT REQUIRED
 * 2018-11-30: Specify `maxAwaitTimeMS` in AggregateOptions
 * 2018-11-15: Aggregate commands with an $out stage should not specify batchSize